syncfusion-content/winui-docs/winui/Radial-Gauge/needle-pointer.md

 ![needle width customization](images/needle-pointer/needle_customization.png)

-**Setting Gradient brush to the needle**
+**Setting gradient brush to the needle**

- The `NeedleFill` property of `needle pointer` is Brush type.
+ The `NeedleFill` property of [`Needle Pointer`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Gauges.NeedlePointer.html) is Brush type.
 So, it accepts gradient brushes by default as shown in below code

 {% tabs %}